AMAURIPH

-Today we will further explore two of the elements that fascinate me most that are contrast and composition.
-I recently wrote on how to use at best of possibilities the contrast tool in photo editing.
+Today we will further explore two of the elements that fascinate me most which are contrast and composition.
+I recently wrote about how to use at best of possibilities the contrast tool in photo editing.

 You can consider this as a sequel to that article.
 The difference is that today we will deal with the use of contrast directly on the field.